Keizaal/Keizaal/TROUBLESHOOTING.md

 Restart your game.
 The crosshair should reappear when you load you save.

-### "*When updating Keizaal Wabbajack deletes mods added on top of the list.*"
+### "*When updating Keizaal, Wabbajack deletes mods added on top of the list.*"

-While I don't support installations of Keizaal that have been modified, you are free to go about that yourself.
-If you want to keep mods that you have added to Keizaal you can add the prefix `[NoDelete]` to the names of the mods you would like to keep between updates.
+During every update Wabbajack will clean out the mods folder to ensure that everything gets installed properly.
+However, you can add the prefix `[NoDelete]` to the names of the mods you would like to keep and Wabbajack will be sure to ignore them.

+Note that I **WILL NOT** provide support to installations of Keizaal that have been modified.

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/12.%20No%20Delete.PNG)